“Oh, James!” Charlotte gushed. “What a quaint little chalet you’ve chosen…”

 “No, I do not.
 Not now.
 So stop hounding me!”

 “Well!”
-James spun on his heel and left the room in a huff.
+James spun on his heel, slamming the door as he left the room in a huff.

 “Please continue, Marty.”
 Charlotte batted her eyelashes.